avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV.md

 ## Footnotes

 [^secure]: __Secure Photo:__ This secure photo was built using [GIMP](https://www.gimp.org/) blurring filters (e.g. Gaussian, clothify, and oilify) along with a prominent distorted visible email address watermark.
 This digital "camouflage" will defeat almost all face matching algorithms - in spite of the fact that my 3 year old grandson has no problem identifying me from this photo.
 It protects my privacy in two ways.
 (1) Harvesting it from the Internet, and adding it to a database of photos that will be digitally compared with CCTV surveillance photos will not work.
 (2) The photo has built-in [two factor authentication (2FA)](https://en.wikipedia.org/wiki/Multi-factor_authentication).
 The prominent email address watermark prevents a web site from maliciously displaying my photo while attempting to associate it with any other person besides me.
 Similarly if a site were to maliciously display my photo without my permission in order to imply my association with them then it would be trivial for anyone who may be suspicious of their claim to challenge the site by asking me for a verification email.
 And it would be interesting to consider adding an [Eurion](https://en.wikipedia.org/wiki/EURion_constellation) currency watermark that would fool Photoshop software along with high quality printers and scanners into believing that the watermarked photo is a banknote in order to prevent it from being manipulated or printed.
 The general field of obscuring personal information is referred to as [de-identification](https://en.wikipedia.org/wiki/De-identification).
-There was an Israeli company, _D-ID_ now defunct, that specialized in obscurring high quality images without using any blurring filters which could not be used in automated password verification scanners!
+There was an Israeli company, _D-ID_ now defunct, that specialized in obscuring high quality images without using any blurring filters which could not be used in automated password verification scanners!

 [^polymath]: __Autodidact Polymath:__ There is a common misconception that only geniuses like _Leonardo da Vinci_ deserve the appellation autodidact polymath, and therefore by referring to myself as one then I am making the bombastic claim to be a genius in the same category as Leonardo.
 There is an outstanding [TED talk](https://www.youtube.com/watch?v=VGF3kjgCaMQ) showing how children from Indian slums with the appropriate mentoring can become _autodidact polymaths_.
 And there was a similarly successful project done with children from [Mexican slums](https://www.wired.com/2013/10/free-thinkers/).
 Many very intelligent people, especially as they get older, don’t like moving outside of their intellectual comfort zone, whereas I revel in taking on intellectual challenges in new fields outside of my comfort zone.
 Note my "grand slams" in a wide range of application domains, where the only way to quickly achieve expertise was self-learning admittedly with the help of highly qualified mentors.
 I feel that I still maintain a high degree of child-like [mental plasticity](https://www.psychologytoday.com/us/basics/neuroplasticity).
 Part of this skill I retain by regular interaction with my own young grandchildren, where my play with them is much more analytical than I used to exhibit with my own children.